Soundsphere/soundweb/README.md

 # soundsphere.net
 Codebase for my website.
-It's work in progress to add more information and features to it.
+It's a work in progress to add more information and features to it.